VJAI/Story_For_Next_Movie/README.md

 All of these stories are free.
 You are free to copy the characters or the complete story and tweak the way you want.
 All I request is one thing.
 Please drop a reference to this repo in your material that will make me more happy than anything.

-*All of these stories are born from my own mind and if they relates to any book or movie, it's not by intent.*
+> *All of these stories are born from my own mind and if they relates to any book or movie, it's not by intent.*

-DONATIONS ARE ACCEPTED.
+💰 DONATIONS ARE ACCEPTED 💰

-CONTACT: VIJAY.PRIDEPARROT AT GMAIL.COM
+📧 vijay.prideparrot AT gmail.com